eardage/vehicle-speed-estimation/README.md

 # vehicle-speed-estimation
 This project aims to detect and track vehicles on traffic recordings, then estimate the speed of the vehicles.
+It's designed as an Image Process Pipeline.